 Rather than paying out a lump sum when you die, a Family Income Benefit policy pays a tax-free monthly income to your beneficiaries for a set period.
 For example, you might decide that you would like them to receive £1,500 a month in the event of your death in the next 10 years.
 If you died in year one, your beneficiaries would receive this amount every month for the remaining nine years.
 If you die in the ninth year, however, they’d only get £1,500 a month for a year, until the policy ends.
 Family Income Benefit is often more affordable than other kinds of life cover, as the insurer won’t have to make a big lump sum payment if you die.

-The main downside of this kind of cover is that as it’s not a lump sum, your beneficiaries won’t be able to pay off the mortgage or any other substantial debts when you die, and will still have to cover these costs out of monthly income.
+The main downside of this type of life insurance is that as it’s not a lump sum, your beneficiaries won’t be able to pay off the mortgage or any other substantial debts when you die, and will still have to cover these costs out of monthly income.

 Over 50s cover